aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 Seen together, these contributions convert a set of incremental deliverables into a fully instrumented search product.
 Part 1 guarantees trustworthy data, Parts 2 and 3 supply interchangeable ranking brains, and Part 4 adds the body: a responsive interface, AI guidance, and measurement hooks.
 The course thus culminates in a platform that not only retrieves fashion products accurately but also explains its reasoning, adapts to user preferences, and surfaces the evidence required to iterate further.
 This is the holistic showcase of everything the team built over the term.

----

-***AI Use*: AI tools were used to help design the general structure of some functions.
-However, the code logic, analysis approach, test queries, and relevance judgments were fully developed and verified by the team.
-All AI-generated parts were carefully reviewed, corrected, and adjusted to meet the project requirements.
-The insights, interpretations, and conclusions presented in this report are entirely the team’s own work.**
+***AI Use*: For Part 4 we leveraged AI assistants only for lightweight support—drafting alternative phrasings for UI copy, sketching section outlines, or suggesting small wording tweaks in this report.
+All backend code, ranking integrations, analytics instrumentation, dashboards, and validation steps were implemented and verified by the team.
+Every AI suggestion was inspected and adapted (or discarded) to ensure it matched our design and evaluation goals.**